Monday 14 April 1941

 German/Egyptian Relations: Today, Farouk sends Hitler a personal note through his ambassador in Tehran.
 Farouk states that ''he was filled with admiration for the Fuhrer'' and was ''certain that the Germans are coming as liberators" and would "soon liberate Egypt from the British yoke."
 But Egypt was not the only goal, important as it was.
 The Grand Mufti also met with Hitler around this time and wished "the elimination of the Jewish national home in Palestine."

-Egypt is the cornerstone of the British position in the Mediterranean, even more important than Gibraltar.
+Egypt is the cornerstone of the British position in the Mediterranean.
+It is more important than Gibraltar.
 The Suez Canal enables them to bring in troops from their dominions in India, Australia, New Zealand and their other holdings in Asia to counter the German and Italian positions in North Africa and the Balkans.
 It also is a potential British escape route for their massive forces in Greece and North Africa.
 In fact, seizing Egypt is the fundamental goal of German military policy in the Mediterranean, the heart of Adolf Hitler's "Peripheral Strategy."